 Equipment Necessary For Wethering

 The equipment needed for banding is fairly simple and inexpensive.
-Just the elastrator used to expand the elastic band and the elastic bands themselves (see photos below).
+Just the elastrator used to expand the elastic band and the elastic bands themselves (see photos below) are needed.
 They can be ordered from numerous livestock supply sources and are about $15.00 for the elastrator and a package of one hundred bands (the bands last for several years if kept refrigerated).

 Applying the Band